Welcome to the Pittsburgh Regional Future City Competition Site!

 Future City starts with a question—how can we make the world a better place?
 To answer it, 6th, 7th, and 8th grade students imagine, research, design, and build cities of the future that showcase their solution to a citywide sustainability issue.
 Past topics include stormwater management, urban agriculture, and green energy.
-The 2016-2017 challenge was "The Power of Public Space".
+The 2017-2018 challenge is "The Age-Friendly City".
+Students are tasked with identifying age-related issues in their city planning and engineering a framework that enables seniors to remain active, independent and engaged.

 Students present their solutions via a virtual city design (using SimCity); a 1,500-word city essay; a scale model; a project plan, and a presentation to judges at Regional Competitions in January.
 Winners will represent Pittsburgh at the National Finals in Washington, DC in February.
 After the competition is over, student participants are not only prepared to be citizens of today’s complex and technical world, they are poised to become the drivers of tomorrow.